Kitura/Kitura-CredentialsFacebook/README.md

 **Where:**
    - *fbClientId* is the App ID of your app in the Facebook Developer dashboard
    - *fbClientSecret* is the App Secret of your app in the Facebook Developer dashboard
-   - *options* is an optional dictionary ([String:Any]) of Facebook authentication options whose keys are listed in `CredentialsFacebookOptions`.
+   - *options* is an optional dictionary ([String:Any]) of Facebook authentication options whose keys are listed in `CredentialsFacebookOptions`

 **Note:** The *callbackUrl* parameter above is used to tell the Facebook web login page where the user's browser should be redirected when the login is successful.
 It should be a URL handled by the server you are writing.
 Specify where to redirect non-authenticated requests: